glarocca/training-notebooks-eapec-2019/README.md

 ## Hands-on

 1. [00-first-notebook.ipynb](./00-first-notebook.ipynb) a very basic notebook to get started
-2. [01-get-data-and-plot.ipynb](./training-climate-change/cckp_historical_temperature.ipynb) Getting data and doing a simple plot
+2. [01-get-data-and-plot.ipynb](./training-climate-change/cckp_historical_temperature.ipynb) Calculate the historical precipitation data derived from the Climate Research Unit (Mitchell et at, 2003) aggregated to country and basin levels.